Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 What Is the Medigap Open Enrollment Period?

-Example: If your 65th birthday is in June and you enroll in Part B starting June 1, your Medigap OEP runs from June 1 through November 30.
+Example: If your 65th birthday is in September 2026 and you enroll in Part B starting September 1, 2026, your Medigap OEP runs from September 1, 2026 through February 28, 2027.

 Delayed Part B Enrollment?

-If you delayed enrolling in Medicare Part B because you had employer-sponsored coverage, your 6-month Medigap OEP does not begin at age 65 — it begins the month your Part B coverage starts, regardless of your age.
+If you delayed enrolling in Medicare Part B because you had employer-sponsored coverage, your 6-month Medigap OEP does not begin at age 65.
+It begins the month your Part B coverage starts, regardless of your age.
 This is actually a significant protection for working seniors.

 Guaranteed Issue Rights: What They Mean for You

 This applies to Medigap Plans A, B, C, D, F, G, K, and L (availability varies by state).
 Plan F and Plan C are only available to those who became eligible for Medicare before January 1, 2020.
+If you didn't have creditable coverage in the 6 months before enrolling, insurers may impose up to a 6-month waiting period for pre-existing conditions, even during your OEP.

 During Medigap OEP